google/WebFundamentals/src/content/en/fundamentals/media/manipulating/applications.md

 number of streams, of more types than I will go into here.
 My examples will contain at most two, an audio stream and a video stream.
-(Among the other types you might encounter are captions and data, both of which are beyond the scope of this article).
+(Among the other types you might encounter are captions and data, both of which are beyond the scope of this article.)
 There are many instances where audio and video streams are dealt with separately.

 There are several characteristics that apply to each stream.